Nia Frobisher has a mixed common law practice, undertaking the breadth of chambers work.

 Nia undertook her pupillage under the supervision of Jeffrey Jupp, Anwar Nashashibi, Jonathan Bertram and Anita Guha.
 Prior to commencing pupillage, Nia was employed as a paralegal at Stewarts LLP supporting a senior partner in the personal injury department.
 She studied Law at King’s College London and was called to the Bar in 2016 as a Scholar of the Honourable Society of Gray’s Inn, graded ‘Outstanding’ on completion of her BPTC.
 Nia was awarded both the Prince of Wales Scholarship and Residential Scholarship by her Inn.

-Nia has developed experience in a broad range of injury work both during pupillage and in her own practice.
-She frequently appears in Fast Track Trials in the County Court and has also been instructed in interim hearings in the High Court.
-She has experience in a range of highways’, road traffic, employers’, occupiers’ and product liability matters.
-Nia also has a busy paperwork practice and advises on liability, evidence and quantum in both personal injury and clinical negligence claims.
+Nia has developed experience in a broad range of personal injury and clinical negligence work.
+She is regularly instructed in both Fast-Track and Multi-Track matters, attending conferences, interim hearings, CCMCs and trials.
+She has experience in a range of clinical negligence, highways’, road traffic, employers’, occupiers’ and product liability matters.
+In addition to significant time spent in court, Nia also has a busy paperwork practice and advises on liability, evidence and quantum in both personal injury and clinical negligence claims.

 Prior to commencing pupillage, Nia was employed as a paralegal at Stewarts LLP supporting a senior partner in the personal injury department.
 Working closely with her team, she engaged in complex high value cases with both personal injury and clinical negligence elements.

 Nia has previously volunteered for Action Against Medical Accidents and SNAP Cymru.
 Particularly, through her work with SNAP Cymru, Nia has developed a detailed understanding of working with children and young people with additional learning needs and disabilities.